 It is a place where the Prairies meet the Rocky Mountains and it is an absolutely beautiful setting.
 Wind farms line the plains with stark mountains filling in the backdrop.
 Cattle graze in the fields and giant bales of hay dot the landscape.

 To read more on Waterton National Park see our post here: The Natural Wonder of Waterton Lakes

-We loved having the freedom to drive around from place to place in our rental car following our map to see all the tourist stops.
+We loved having the freedom to drive around from place during our road trip through Alberta. map to see all the tourist stops.
 One thing about travel in Canada, is having a car is a must.
 We have a huge country and every province is very spread out.
 So, do as the Canadians do and drive!

 Our favourite site happened by chance as we were driving to Crowsnest Pass.

 The Burmis Tree near Pincher Creek

 The Burmis Tree was a site we caught by accident out of the corner of our eye as we passed a group of bikers on Harleys taking a look.
 This tree welcomes travelers entering The Pass and is the symbol of endurance for the people of the region.
 This Limber Pine has stood on this site for seven centuries.
 Unfortunately, this tree died in the late 70’s and eventually toppled over in 1998.
 However, it had become such a symbol of Crowsnest Pass that the community rallied together and stabilized the tree.
 There are now stainless steel brackets anchoring the roots and a pipe inserted into the trunk to give it support.
 I’m really glad that they did this as the tree is an ominous site that is fitting for this historic place.